-A project has been approved for St. Croix Mission Outreach, Inc. (Project 000099) to secure, renovate, furnish and staff four Single Room Occupancy units, with supportive services for the homeless on St. Croix.
+A project has been approved for St. Croix Mission Outreach, Inc. (Project 000099) to secure, renovate, furnish and staff four Single Room Occupancy units, with supportive services for the homeless on St. Croix as well as Hearts in Service Association (Project 000178) to renovate existing buildings and add new transitional housing to provide clients with interim stability and support so they could successfully transition to and maintain permanent housing.